 Day 6 – Cheesy Vegetable Soup

-Potatoes, carrots, onions, frozen vegetables, and cheddar cheese in a creamy broth.
+A creamy broth with potatoes, carrots, onions, frozen vegetables, and cheddar cheese.
 Serve with bread.

 Approx. Cost: $5.00 for 4 servings